 - However, one episode of Beast Wars there was an official truce going on, so they couldn't use their guns.
 It involved a lot of slapstick comedy and Amusing Injuries.

-- Heavily averted during the first act of Transformers: The Movie
+- Averted during the first act of Transformers: The Movie

 - Transformers Animated seems to instead largely avoid showing direct warfare: most of the battles we see are small scale, and all of the fighting in Ratchet's flashbacks are implied instead of shown.